Get insider access

 • Good build quality.

-Corsair keyboards are generally well-built; even the budget options have a decent build quality with few issues.
+Corsair keyboards are generally well-built; even the budget options have decent build quality with few issues.

 • Genuine Cherry MX mechanical switches.

-Corsair generally uses Cherry MX switches in their units, which is great as they offer a more standardized and consistent switch experience comparable across keyboards.
+Corsair often uses Cherry MX switches in their units, which is great as they offer a more standardized and consistent switch experience that is comparable across keyboards.

 • Excellent customization software.